About

 Highlighted compounds are flavor-active · click to view molecular profile

-Pairs well with — computed from shared flavor compounds
+Pairs well with — ingredients that share aroma compounds